rohinivempa/jenkins-snyk-demo/README.md

 4. Select **Install automatically** (this downloads the Snyk CLI when required).
 5. Save the configuration.

-**IF the synk installation is completed in jenkind we can ignore below manuall method**
+**IF the synk installation is completed in jenkins or else we are facing any version issue we can install synk if no pblm we can ignore below manuall method**

 ### **Installing Snyk Manually**
 Run the following command to check your system's CPU architecture: